-- No arrest can be made in a routine manner on a mere allegation of commission of an offence made against a person.
+- No arrest can be made routinely on a mere allegation of commission of an offence made against a person.

-- Police cannot arrest without having a reasonable satisfaction that information is genuine or bona-fide.
+- Police cannot arrest without having reasonable satisfaction that information is genuine or bona-fide.

 - A person is not liable to arrest merely on the suspicion of complicity in an offence.
-There must be some reasonable justification in the opinion of the Officer effecting the arrest that such arrest is necessary and justified.
+There must be some reasonable justification in the opinion of the officer affecting the arrest that such arrest is necessary and justified.